Kamran-Afzali/Kamran-Afzali.github.io/_posts/stan_2.md

 ### Bayesian Regression Models for Non-Normal Data

-We covered how to do normally distributed data bayesian regression in R using STAN in a previous post.
-In this post, we'll examine at how to fit a non-normal model in STAN using three common distributions seen in empirical data: binomial, negative-binomial, and log-normal (overdispersed poisson data).
-Bayesian models quantify (aleatory and epistemic) uncertainty at a high level, allowing us to account for the ways in which our knowledge is limited or faulty in our predictions and decisions.
-Using a set of sampling methods known as Markov Chain Monte Carlo, we define a statistical model and find probabilistic estimates for the parameters (MCMC).
-Stan is my go-to tool for creating Bayesian models that fit.
-If you are unfamiliar with Bayesian statistics, I expect that a three-sentence summary will not suffice, so I will write a separate essay about the benefits and challenges of applied Bayesian inference.
+Our last post covered how to do bayesian regression for normally distributed data in R using STAN.
+In this post, we'll take look at how to fit a regression model adapted to non-normal model in STAN using two common distributions seen in empirical data: binomial and negative-binomial.
+As mentioned before in Bayesian modelling we use a set of sampling methods known as Markov Chain Monte Carlo, we define a statistical model and find probabilistic estimates for the parameters (MCMC).
+Stan is my go-to tool for creating Bayesian models that account for the ways in which our knowledge is limited.

 ### Logistic Regression

-The likelihood of a binary outcome, such as Pass or Fail, is estimated using logistic regression (but it can be extended to include more than two possibilities).
-This is accomplished by using the logit function to convert a standard regression, as demonstrated below.
-Gamblers may be familiar with the term in brackets, as it describes how odds are derived from probabilities.
-For this reason, logit and log-odds are frequently interchanged.
-The inverse logit function transfers data from a probability scale to a probability scale, as the logit function did.
-As a result, its values vary from 0 to 1, and this characteristic is particularly important when considering the likelihood of Pass/Fail results.
+The likelihood of a binary outcome, such as pass or fail, is estimated using logistic models (but it can be extended to include more than two outcomes).
+This is accomplished by using the logit function to convert a standard regression.
+The main parameter that we focus on here describes odds of the outcome derived from probabilities and transformed using a logit function.

-A Generalised Linear Model is created when a linear regression is supplemented with a re-scaling function like this (GLM).
-In this context, the re-scaling (in this case, the logit) function is referred to as a link function.
-A Bernoulli-Logit GLM is used to model logistic regression.
-For binary outcomes, either the logistic or probit regression models, which are closely related, might be utilised.
 The following is the code for a logistic regression model with one predictor and an intercept.